janwilmake/parallel-task-with-mcp/README.md

 1. Collect User Data into Frontend Local Storage:

 - User should fill in their Parallel API key (obtainable at )
-- User should fill in their MCP access token (Since the Smithery MCP requires OAuth, obtainable by visiting https://mcp.p0web.com and performing the OAuth flow using the Smithery URL of the Supabase MCP: `https://server.smithery.ai/@supabase-community/supabase-mcp/mcp`)
+- User should fill in their MCP access token (Since the Smithery MCP requires OAuth, obtainable by visiting https://mcp.p0web.com and performing the OAuth flow using the Smithery URL of the Supabase MCP: `https://server.smithery.ai/@supabase-community/supabase-mcp/mcp`.
+Users should use the following Publishable API key from my dummy DB: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6ImF3emRxY2ZucGl0aGJhcnFhZGFhIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NTYyMzk4NjcsImV4cCI6MjA3MTgxNTg2N30.sibGiXhxF-1Y-0FOeB0u4unKmmtNUZOphONknjs8Xwk`)

 2. Select one of dummy company names to perform enrichment task